 - No prior authorization is required for the COVID-19 lab test by Medicaid and CHIP health plans, or by traditional Medicaid.

 - Co-payments are not required for covered services delivered via telemedicine or telehealth to CHIP members.

-- Disability Rights Texas has created the following publication tracking Medicaid changes in Texas during this crisis.
-You can read it here.
+- Disability Rights Texas has created the following publication tracking Texas Medicaid Changes During the COVID-19 Emergency.

 Under the law, everyone is eligible for testing and treatment of communicable diseases, including coronavirus.
 This includes people without legal immigration status.
 Vaccines for communicable diseases are also available to everyone.
 This is true no matter your immigration status.
 If a vaccine is developed for coronavirus, you and your family members should be able to get it, even if you don't have legal immigration status.
 For more information on this, read Immigrant Rights and Healthcare Access during COVID-19.
 Read here for information on the public charge rule.

 For more COVID-19 resources for immigrants, see Resource for Immigrants during COVID-19.

 For information on how nursing facilities have been affected by the COVID-19 pandemic, see Nursing Homes and COVID-19.